lagoproject/DMP/DMP.md

 ####  **Costs for making your data FAIR**.

 The process of making the data FAIR will be supported by the EOSC-Synergy project.
-The human cost of the management will be supported by the LAGO Collaboration and its participating institutions.
+The cost of the management (human resources) will be supported by the LAGO Collaboration and its participating institutions.

 ####  **Responsibilities for data management in your project**.